Hochfrequenz/python_template_repository/README.md

 2. Set the
    default [test runner of your project](https://www.jetbrains.com/help/pycharm/choosing-your-testing-framework.html) to pytest.
-3. Set the 'src' directory as sources root.
-How to do this: right click on 'src' -> Mark directory as... -> sources root If this doesn't work anymore, see: [PyCharm docs] and (https://www.jetbrains.com/help/pycharm/content-root.html)).
+3. Set the `src` directory as sources root.
+How to do this: right click on 'src' ➡ "Mark directory as…" ➡ sources root If this doesn't work anymore, see: [PyCharm docs](https://www.jetbrains.com/help/pycharm/content-root.html).
 4. Set the [working directory of the unit tests](https://www.jetbrains.com/help/pycharm/creating-run-debug-configuration-for-tests.html) to the project root (instead of the unittest directory).